mhanberg/temple/README.md

   # you can enable Elixir syntax highlighting in your editor
   lexs: Temple.LiveViewEngine

-# If you're going to be using live_view, make sure to set the `:mode`
+# If you're going to be using live_view, make sure to set the `:mode` to `:live_view`.
+# This is necessary for Temple to emit markup that is compatible.
 config :temple, :mode, :live_view # defaults to normal

 # config/dev.exs